COVID-19: We are committed to keeping our customers and employees safe and connected. LEARN MORE

 Additionally, manual speed tests will appear with an “M” on top of the graph.

 Note: When many speed tests are run in a short amount of time, the results may be averaged into one bar to avoid overpopulating the chart.

-You can always view the status of your pods from the main menu Ξ by selecting Adaptive WiFi.
+You can always view the status of your pods from the main menu Ξ by selecting Adapt.
 You will be able to scroll through all the pods associated to your network with its current status.